Sharma-Pranav/forecast-sandbox-lite/docs/Appendix.md

 ### **Interpretation**

 * Winners did **not** cluster around ML models.
-* The distribution is **not symmetric**—smoothing models dominate across regimes.
+* The distribution is **skewed toward smoothing-based approaches**, particularly in volatile and intermittent SKUs.
-* LightGBM only wins where behavior is quasi-linear *and* no external drivers are needed.
+* LightGBM wins primarily where behavior is quasi-linear **and** no external drivers are required.

-This is consistent with **fresh demand physics**, not algorithmic preference.
+These patterns reflect **model–structure alignment**, not algorithmic preference.

 ---

 ## **C. Behavioral Regime Analysis**

 FreshNet SKUs were segmented into three behavioral regimes.
-Below are the stability winners.
+Below are **frequently observed stability winners** within each regime.

 ---